2018 Kazakhstan bus fire: Investigations

 On 19 January, investigators released a statement based upon the testimony of the survivors, which stated that an open flame cooker used as a heating device was considered the likely source of the ignition, as the bus itself did not have a functional heater.
 The bus was carrying gasoline containers due to the absence of refueling stations on the long and remote road, one of which was reportedly knocked over near the open flame resulting in the blaze.

-A preliminary list of victims released by Uzbekistan’s Emergency Situations Ministry released on 19 January listed 29 identified casualties as well as the two Uzbek survivors, all of whom were men from the Namangan Region.
+A preliminary list of victims released by Uzbekistan's Emergency Situations Ministry on 19 January listed 29 identified casualties as well as the two Uzbek survivors, all of whom were men from the Namangan Region.

-On 25 January the drivers were detained by the Kazakh authorities.
+On 25 January the drivers were detained by the Kazakh authorities, and charged with violating fire-safety regulations for vehicles.